geekgonecrazy/geekgonecrazy.github.io/content/posts/rocketchat-matrix-setup.md

 +++
 Rocket.Chat recently introduced support for Matrix via a built in bridge.
 I'm going to outline a quick and simple guide to getting this up and running.

-**This support is currently alpha quality.
+**Matrix support in Rocket.Chat is currently considered alpha.
 Expect things to break** **This guide also uses Dendrite which is also alpha**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/oQhIH8kql9I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Compute Requirements